Yuki Tsunoda height and weight

 "And also, we made a quite special pedal case [for me] to reach the pedals."

-"I have worked hard on my physical preparation, training every day and focusing on those areas where I saw I needed to be stronger," The Alpha Tauri driver added.
+The AlphaTauri driver added: "I have worked hard on my physical preparation, training every day and focusing on those areas where I saw I needed to be stronger."

-2021 F1 drivers' height and weight
+2022 F1 drivers' height and weight